 Have you ever driven from London to Bristol?
 Did you notice the wonderful sights along the way?
 Did you take time to step out of the car and wander around the countryside, soaking in the sites of interest and learning about England’s heritage?
 The chances are you didn’t.
 You had somewhere to be, and a deadline to get there.

 Imagine a different experience.
 Park up in Pewsey or jump off the train at Pewsey station and walk 5-10 minutes to Mark2 electric bikes, nestled in the High Street.
 There you’ll find Harm, waiting with your Mark2 electric bike.
-Grab a coffee and plan your routes.
+Grab a coffee and plan your route, check out Visit Pewsey Vale’s website to discover the ‘must see’ places.
 Our electric bikes have power when you need it, at the flick of a switch, the hills and steep slopes in around Pewsey are nothhing to worry about on an ebike.

 Day Trip Around Pewsey

 Our guess is, as well as discovering Pewsey and its eclectic mix of independent shops, you’ll want to see the White Horse on Milk Hill, the good news is, it is only 1.9 miles from the shop.
 Start the day at The Pewsey Heritage Centre, just along the High Street.
 Grab a coffee and cake from one of the Pewsey cafes to give you a treat before your cycle ride begins.
 Cross over the River Avon towards St John’s Church then turn left/South out of the village on Swan road.Turn right onto Everleigh Road, you’ll be able to see the horse and on your electric bike, get up close.
 Take a few selfies, take on som ewater then jump back in the saddle for the next stop.